lpmi-13/current-projects/README.md

 - create simple web interface to show one argument, and have users select the either a supporting statement or a counterstatement (possibly add adverbial conjunctions?)

-## 74) Implement BookFace as a mobile app in React Native
-- Facebook, but no data leaves
-- A place to write notes in a well-designed format about family/friends
-- Set reminders for yourself to send Xmas cards, birthday cards, etc
-- Instead of people adding you, only you add people
-- Kind of like a digital rolodex

 ## 75) Collaborate with Julia Evans (B@rk) on using the e-zines to fuel TechEd materials